Asad-Pocket/StudentLockerSystem/README.md

 # StudentLockerSystem
-	-Student locker system is a system where student's has their very own individual locker as folder.Now, they can upload their staff's like StudentId, Voter Id, CV, important notes, videos, resources with full security.
+Student locker system is a system where student's has their very own individual locker as folder.Now, they can upload their staff's like StudentId, Voter Id, CV, important notes, videos, resources with full security.

 1.One student can just to see his own directory and the files.Data intrigrity is a must in this system.